 Here are four changes that companies can make in order to make their workplaces as inclusive as possible:

 Recruitment: when sifting applications, ensure you focus on specific qualifications and talents, as opposed to demographic characteristics.
 The easiest way to do this is through blind CVs and applications forms, yet 65% of UK companies do not assess applications in this way.

 Standardise interviews: all candidates should be asked the same set of questions at interview.
-Interviews which lack defined questions and rely on conversation about a candidate’s experience and background are more at risk from interviewer bias creep.
+Interviews which lack defined questions and rely on a conversation about a candidate’s experience and background are more at risk from interviewer bias creep.

 Educate: diversity and inclusion training often focus on harassment and bullying in the workplace.
-Unconscious bias training can make employees more aware how they are being influenced by their stereotypes or assumptions in the workplace.
+Unconscious bias training can make employees more aware of how they are being influenced by their stereotypes or assumptions in the workplace.

 Decision-making: major organisational decisions should always involve more than one person and ideally should be checked and signed off by a committee.
 This is something that SMEs often struggle with due to small teams, but this is where the role of the Board of Directors is crucial.